Falcons Lose 2 Key Defenders, 3 Others Inactive vs. Cowboys

-The Falcons will be without to key defenders again today vs. the Cowboys with Kendall Sheffield nursing a foot injury and Marlon Davidson still getting over a knee strain.
+The Falcons will be without to key defenders again today vs. the Cowboys, as Kendall Sheffield nurses a foot injury and Marlon Davidson is still getting over a knee strain.

 Other players who won’t see the field are RB Qadree Ollison; T John Wetzel, and DE Charles Harris.